spidermunkey/calendar/README.md

 this is pet project for managing birthdays, tasks, and timers inside of a web ui.

-changes persisted mongo db 'birthdays' && 'timers' && 'dates' for use with multiple workspaces
+changes persisted mongo db 'birthdays','Timers','events' for use with multiple workspaces

 ## Bring Your Own Cluster